lechgu/thor/README.md

 ### Auditing
 Security-relevant actions such as job submission, node onboarding, and policy decisions are auditable and retained per tenant.

+---

 ## Non-Goals

 The following items are explicitly out of scope for Thor at this stage:

 ### Geographic Affinity and Data Locality Guarantees

-Thor does not currently provide guarantees or constraints related to geographic locality, regional affinity, or data residency.
-Hives may be deployed in multiple locations, but scheduling decisions are not inherently aware of geographic proximity unless explicitly modeled through capabilities or policy.
+Thor does not provide guarantees or constraints related to geographic locality, regional affinity, or data residency.

-Any requirements related to regional placement, data sovereignty, or latency-sensitive execution must be expressed externally or through higher-level policy mechanisms.

 ### Network Topology Optimization

-Thor does not optimize scheduling based on network topology, bandwidth, or latency between nodes, hives, or external systems.
+Thor does not optimize scheduling based on network topology, bandwidth, or latency.

 ### Workload Placement Optimization

-Thor does not attempt to globally optimize workload placement for cost, performance, or energy efficiency beyond basic scheduling constraints and fairness policies.
+Thor does not globally optimize workload placement for cost, performance, or energy efficiency.

 ### Workflow Semantics

-Thor does not provide native support for multi-step workflows, dependency graphs, or orchestration of job pipelines.
-Such behavior may be implemented externally or layered on top of Thor.
+Thor does not provide native support for multi-step workflows or job dependency graphs.

+---

+## Bird’s-eye System Diagram
+See `diagram.png` for a high-level system overview.

+---

+## Protocols

+### drone <-> hive
+A bidirectional gRPC stream used for command dispatch, status reporting, and liveness (non-exhaustive):

+- **ping / pong**
+- **get_capabilities / capabilities**
+- **get_assets / assets / ensure_assets**
+- **get_workloads / workloads / ensure_workloads**
+- **execute_job**
+- **job_result**

+### DevOps Endpoint
+A REST API used by `thorctl` for operational control (non-exhaustive):

+- `api/v1/tenants`
+- `api/v1/jobs`
+- `api/v1/nodes`
+- `api/v1/tokens`

+### Tenant-Facing Endpoint
+- `POST api/v1/jobs` — submit a job and receive a result or error.

+### Short-Running and Long-Running Jobs
+The current design assumes short-running jobs.
+Long-running job support may introduce queue-backed execution without altering the core streaming model.

+---

+## Proposed Tech Stack

+### Node
+- Debian (stable), x86_64
+- systemd
+- OpenSSH server
+- containerd or Docker Engine
+- NVIDIA CUDA support

+### Control Plane Data Store
+- PostgreSQL

+### Control Plane Communication
+- Bidirectional gRPC streaming between Hive and Drone

+### Assets
+- Object storage (e.g. S3)
+- Cached on nodes

+### Main Programming Language
+- Go

+#### Core Libraries
+- gRPC / Protobuf
+- samber/do
+- cobra
+- logrus
+- gin
+- goose
+- gorm (optional)
+- go-containerregistry
+- containerd

+---

+## Produced Binary Artifacts

+### drone
+Node agent responsible for execution and reporting.

+### hive
+Single control-plane deployable providing orchestration, APIs, and coordination.

+> May be split into multiple services in the future if required.

+### thorctl
+CLI tool for operators and automation.

+> A web dashboard may be added later; CLI provides equivalent functionality initially.

+---

+## Hive: Main Components

+### Drone Manager
+Manages Drone connections, authentication, and command channels.

+### Orchestrator
+Implements scheduling logic, node selection, dispatch coordination, and job state transitions.

+### Job API
+REST endpoints for job submission and inspection.

+### Asset and Policy Coordination
+Resolves asset access and enforces tenant isolation and policy constraints.

+### Events and Reconciliation
+Emits events, reconciles liveness, and handles recovery.